Superluminal Wave Activation at Relativistic Magnetized Shocks: One-dimensional Model of Alfvén Wave Activation

 In 1D and with $\bm{B}_{0\rm u}$ perpendicular to $\hat{\mathbf{x}}$, only modes with wavenumber $k_\parallel = 0$ are allowed.
 The labels parallel ($\parallel$) and perpendicular ($\perp$) denote orientations relative to the magnetic field direction.
-The following derivations are for the plasma rest frame with cold plasma dispersion relation \citep{Arons1986}:
+The following derivations are for the plasma rest-frame with cold plasma dispersion relation \citep{Arons1986}:

 Here, $\omega$ is the wave frequency, and $\omega_{\rm p}=(4\pi ne^2/m_e)^{1/2}$ is the plasma frequency for a cold electron-positron pair plasma of number density $n$.
 The system has the following ordinary mode solutions: